Ethenlc/Kotlin/README.md

 I am using Visual Studio Code to help me write this program.

-I used based Python to create this code.
+I used basic Python to create this code.

 # Useful Websites